-This period of my life I could only look back fondly at the NWP in hindsight.
-This was not only a very sorrowful time with Zindi’s death) and also very exciting as I got my Ph.D. and then created a new life working in NYC.
-While resettling in America, I kept looking over my shoulder at my past years in the NWP.
-I lived for over two years in Syracuse, New York, while working on my Ph.D.
+In this period of my life I could only look back fondly at the NWP in hindsight.
+This was not only a very sorrowful time with Zindi’s death, but also a very exciting: I got my Ph.D. and then created a new life working in NYC.
+For over two years I lived in Syracuse (New York) working on my Ph.D.
 Before finishing, however, I moved to NYC to help Zindi when she became very ill and finally died (October 1989).
 All these years, while resettling in America, I reminisced endlessly about my past life in the NWP.

 Hard to resettle in America.
 It is still difficult to explain, but I found resettling possibly the most difficult transition in my life.
 Syracuse University (SU) offered me financial support to help finish writing my Ph.D.
 I lived near the campus and on weekends traveled frequently to Zindi’s comfortable home in Rego Park, New York.
 Or she traveled to see me in Syracuse.
 The weekend jaunts were not difficult.
 The shortages of Zambia’s basic commodities was now behind me.
 Instead of just searching for a bar of soap (any bar of soap!), I now had 50 choices on any supermarket shelf!
 Still, I missed the “wide open spaces” and the NWP’s vast country-side.
 Also, I missed my work as UNZA’s Extra-Muriel tutor for the whole NWP.
 Above all, I missed the close friendships developed in the 1970s.
 Still, with the help of my family of birth in Ohio, plus Zindi and her extended South African family of ANC exiles in NYC, I could not ask for more.